-Note: 25% outdoor space reduction for two 12-space programs has been applied to 56 and 69 space shared facilities.
-The Recommended Gross Indoor Area is exclusive of mechanical and electrical rooms, stairwells, elevator shafts and lobbies.
+Note: A 25% outdoor space reduction has been applied to 56 and 69 space shared facilities. for due to having two 0-3 12-space programs\(see Section 2.3 for details) has been applied to 56 and 69 space shared facilities.

+Note: The recommended Gross Indoor Area is exclusive of mechanical and electrical rooms, stairwells, elevator shafts and lobbies.
 Consider an extra 15% of floor area for these items.